 Call of Duty is breaking records.
 Since CoD:4 Modern Warfare, the first-person shooter series has taken the video gaming world by storm, perennially outselling most games on the Xbox 360 and the PS3.

-Black Ops was labeled the “best-selling entertainment title of all time”, selling over 7 million copies in the first day of release, and Modern Warfare 3 is looking to gross more than it, boasting a 32% increase in pre-orders.
-Battlefield, the rival FPS franchise, has been selling more and more each year as well, culminating in Battlefield 3 recently selling 5 million copies its first week.
+Black Ops was labeled the “best-selling entertainment title of all time,” selling over seven million copies on the first day of release, and Modern Warfare 3 is looking to gross more than it, boasting a 32% increase in pre-orders.
+Battlefield, the rival FPS franchise, has been selling more and more each year as well, culminating in Battlefield 3 recently selling five million copies in its first week.

-The problem with the two FPSs: nothing, if you’re Activision or EA.
-Or if you’re just a casual gamer looking to simply shoot down some people on the weekends.
-But for more hardcore and competitive gamers, the departure in quality of first person shooters has been very, very apparent.
+The problem with the two FPSs: nothing, if you’re Activision or EA, or if you’re just a casual gamer looking to simply shoot down some people on the weekends.
+But for more hardcore and competitive gamers, the departure in quality of first-person shooters has been very, very apparent.

-This is the reason for the loss of innovation in the FPS genre—if a game wants to be successful, it has to follow the “tried and true” structure laid down by Call of Duty; a cinematic, linear, single player campaign, fast paced, gun-on-gun multiplayer.
+This is the reason for the loss of innovation in the FPS genre—if a game wants to be successful, it has to follow the “tried and true” structure laid down by Call of Duty; a cinematic, linear, single-player campaign, fast-paced, gun-on-gun multiplayer.

-It started with Call of Duty, who from the onset included a campaign.
+It started with Call of Duty, which from the onset, included a campaign.
 CoD:4 brought it to the mainstream, though.
-Modern Warfare’s single player mode was filled with explosions, flashy cut-scenes, and no creativity whatsoever.
-You had to go where the arrows pointed, and do exactly what you were told.
+Modern Warfare’s single-player mode was filled with explosions, flashy cut-scenes, and no creativity whatsoever.
+You had to go where the arrows pointed and do exactly what you were told.

 An Ode to the Casual Gamer

 With the success of Call of Duty and Battlefield heading into more watered-down versions of their previous selves, the key to success in the FPS industry has become obvious—cater to the casual gamer.